zeffii/mesh_tiny_cad/README.md

 It has two modes.
   -  Pick an edge (we'll call this Edge Prime)
   -  make sure only one edge is selected
-  -  Run `extend edge` from spacebar menu
+  -  Run `EXM extend multiple edges` from spacebar menu
   -  Your picked edge has turned light blue
   -  Pick edges to extend towards that edge
   -  If edges are picked that don't intersect in 3d space (within tolerance) then those edges are not added